-Meggitt Aircraft Braking Systems (MABS) wants to bring aviation to a screeching halt.
+Meggitt Aircraft Braking Systems (MABS) wants to bring aviation to a (hopefully not screeching) halt.
 MABS makes steel brakes, carbon brakes and electric brakes, brake control systems, landing gear computers, brake temperature sensors, main and nose wheels, and wheel speed transducers.
 MABS braking systems are used in commercial and business jets, military aircraft, helicopters, regional turboprops, and general aviation aircraft.
 Major customers include Bombardier, Embraer, Gulfstream Aerospace, and Hawker Beechcraft.
 The company is a subsidiary of Meggitt-USA, which is part of UK-based Meggitt PLC.

 Sales and Marketing

 MABS provides aircraft braking systems through about 13 distributors (such as AAR Distribution, Aerospace Products International, Ansett Aircraft Spares & Services, Aviall, Cosgrove Aircraft Services, GLOBAVIA SpA, and PT Pitman Nusantara) which distribute to a diverse group of customers like airline operators, aircraft constructors, private aircraft owners, and charter operators, governments and military operations, and other distributors.